pombase/website/src/docs/documentation/JBrowse_quick_start.md

 ![JBrowse top of main display](assets/jbrowse_main_top_coords.png){ .screenshot width="600"}

     In the coordinates box,
-     - Type a gene name, or
+     - Type a gene symbol, or
      - Select a chromosome in the pulldown, then type or paste a range of coordinates (two numbers separated by two dots, e.g. 2323258..2336458).